trigger-corp/Forge-Documentation/source/chrome/index.rst

 * you do not need to understand extension development or different browser APIs
 * you can access the most-used browser add-on functionality through one consistent API

-This documentation contains information on how to set up your development environment, a simple tutorial to build your first WebMynd application and API documentation.
+This documentation contains information on how to set up your development environment, a simple tutorial to build your first Forge application and API documentation.

 .. toctree::
   :maxdepth: 2